 A Bright Future For Our Tourism Industry

 “There is a risk of labour and skill shortages if we permanently lose staff displaced by COVID-19,” TIA Chief Executive Chris Roberts said.

 Tourism is a people-focused industry.
 Our visitors want an authentic, memorable experience, and quality staff can make all the difference.
-Yes, we have seen a lot of job losses because of COVID-19 but those roles will need to be filled again, with people ready and able to deliver a world-class visitor experience.
+Yes, we have seen a lot of job losses because of COVID-19 but these roles are already needing to be filled again, with people ready and able to deliver a world-class visitor experience.